 Past acquisition activity has tended to favor lands with high-quality natural systems over even geographic distribution.
 As the Regional Parks and Trails System matures, and available land with high-quality natural resources becomes scarcer, acquisition of lands with restoration potential have increased in importance.
-For example, lands with restoration potential include agricultural lands that were formerly prairie and naturalizing channelized streams.
+For example, lands with restoration potential include agricultural lands that were formerly prairie and channelized streams that can be naturalized.